elenakireva/Master-thesis/README.md

 # Master-thesis
-documents and code used for my master thesis
+## This GitHub contains all documents and python scripts that are used for the Master Thesis
+## Topic: Classification of Dementia